 Lindsay said she was “extremely proud” that the Borders – where CGI has one of its four offices in Scotland – had been chosen as the ideal UK site to plant the 5,500 trees.

-She said: “CGI’s Scottish members wholeheartedly backed the planting of trees as a way to offset some of our carbon emissions and are excited to be taking part in local tree planting initiatives in their local communities.”
+She said: “CGI’s Scottish members wholeheartedly backed the planting of trees as a way to address some of our carbon emissions and are excited to be taking part in local tree planting initiatives in their local communities.”

 Michael Herron added: “It’s really important that we make climate change our business and, as a corporate body, do everything we can to help tackle it.
 As well as supporting our environment, trees do so much for the wellbeing of our communities, our clients and our members.”